wearehanno/oskar/README.md

     # will start MongoDB on port 27071 and initialise the database
     $ mongod

     # Install the dependencies
     $ npm install

-    # Start the app using Heroku Foreman
+    # Start the app using Heroku Local
-    $ foreman start web
+    $ heroku local

 You can then view the app at [http://localhost:5000](http://localhost:5000)